-- 1. Is there an adequate number of outlets?
-Is there an overuse/misuse of extension cords and multi-outlet power strips? - 2.
-Is building electrical system over 20 years old?
+1. Is there an adequate number of outlets?
+Is there an overuse/misuse of extension cords and multi-outlet power strips?
+2. Is building electrical system over 20 years old?
 If yes, Electrical System Inspection recommended unless location has an inspection/maintenance program that includes in-depth servicing by a qualified electrician.

-- 3. Has the location had any problems with tripped circuits, dimming lights? - 5.
-Is service entrance wiring at least 10' off of ground? \\\\\ Is wiring clear from trees and branches? \\\\\
+3. Has the location had any problems with tripped circuits, dimming lights?
+4. Does the building have a fuse box system rather than circuit breakers?
+If yes, recommend replacement to breakers.
+5. Is service entrance wiring at least 10' off of ground?
+Is wiring clear from trees and branches?
 Service entrance wiring needs to be at least 10' above ground, 12' over driveways/parking areas and higher if exposed to truck traffic.

-\ Recommend Arc fault for kitchen, offices and bedrooms.
+Recommend Arc fault for kitchen, offices and bedrooms.